twistedelectrons/TherapSID/README.md

 - Please update [CHANGELOG.md](CHANGELOG.md) to contain a brief description of your changes.
 - Ensure you do not break loading of old patches.
 - Format your code using `make fmt` before submitting.
+- Run the unit tests using `make test` before submitting.

 Thank you, we are looking forward to your contribution! :)